amansume26-stack/supply-chain-analytics-dashboard/README.md

 ## 📌 Project Overview
-An end-to-end **Supply Chain Analytics Dashboard** built to analyze and monitor sales performance, inventory management, supplier reliability, warehouse utilization, and delivery efficiency — all in one centralized dashboard.
+An end-to-end **Supply Chain Analytics Dashboard** built to analyze and monitor sales performance, inventory management, supplier reliability, and warehouse utilization, and delivery efficiency — all in one centralized dashboard.
 ---
 ## 🎯 Business Problem